Financial Aid Resources

 Change to Cost of Attendance (COA)

-NOTE: A change to the COA does not result in a change to need-based awards.
-It simply increases the total budget (known as the COA) which allows for an increase to PLUS and/or private loans only.
-Possible changes may include:
+A change to the COA does not result in a change to need-based awards.
+It increases the total budget to allow for an increase to PLUS and/or private loans only.
+Possible changes include:

 - Childcare expenses for a dependent child of a student